Moving Average Convergence Divergence (MACD) – Calculation and Explanation

 MACD uses a set of moving averages derived from closing prices and calculates the difference between them.
 CCI uses typical price (includes low, high and close) to represent price changes within the day and compares the current closing price with the moving average.

 These calculations suggest that the MACD is slower in providing a signal as it uses moving averages which take time to develop and CCI is a faster indicator as it uses current price.
-This would also suggest that the MACD signal could be considered a stronger signal.
+This would also suggest that the MACD signal could be considered a stronger signal, but lags in identifying the price swing point.
 It should be noted that both indicators can provide false signals for overbought and oversold.

 Technical indicators have been around for many years and this prolonged existence make a good cause for using them.
-But is should be noted that the MACD is a historical parameter and does not predict the future.
-Furthermore, MACD measures fluctuation and does not indicate the direction in which a stock price moves.
+But it should be noted that the MACD is a historical parameter and does not predict the future.
+Furthermore, MACD measures moving averages of price and does not directly indicate (or predict) the direction in which a stock price moves.
 Therefore, relying on one indicator is not good practice and a better approach could be to combine it with other sources of information to analyse a stock and assess its associated risks.
 In addition, developing a trading strategy that includes technical indicators and reviewing the performance and learnings of this strategy is more likely to lead to good results than relying only on a single indicator.

 Read more about the MACD in The Big Manual